The National Pension System (NPS) is a Government of India initiative to extend pension benefits to citizens. Learn how it works.

 The point to note is that the 25 per cent limit will be calculated on the contributed amount, not on the account balance.
 Suppose you have contributed Rs 5,000 per month for ten years, you will be eligible to withdraw Rs 1.50 lakh, i.e. 25 per cent of Rs 6 lakh.
 You can make up to three withdrawals during the tenure.

-Tier I: On retirement at the age of 60, you have to mandatorily use 40 per cent of the corpus to buy an annuity.
+On retirement at the age of 60*, you have to mandatorily use 40 per cent of the corpus to buy an annuity.
 The remaining 60 per cent can be withdrawn and is now completely tax-free.
 Earlier, withdrawal of only 40 per cent of the corpus was tax-free.
+However, if the corpus does not exceed Rs 5 lakh, it can be withdrawn as a lump sum on retirement without purchasing an annuity.

 List of Pension Fund Managers (PFMs)